UnionInternationalCheminsdeFer/OSDM/spec/getting-started.md

 products.
 The API allows Retailers to access transport products provided by distributors.
 It also allows distributors to access transport product bricks provided by carriers or fare providers to build combined transport products.
-The aim of OSDM is to provide a simple API to access required information online, however OSDM also rovides an offline data exchange of fares.
+The aim of OSDM is to provide a simple API to access required information online, however OSDM also provides an offline data exchange of fares.

 The API covers the full sales process including time table / offer serch, prebooking and booking, refund, exchange including special processes to handle delays, change of material and compensation.